 Orchids are in a dormant state in the winter months.
 Orchids slow down in growth in winter and do not feed them.
 You can feed them again when spring comes.

-A higher per cent of nitrogen can be applied during the growing time.
-The best time to fertilize Orchid is during Summer and Spring months.
+A higher percentage of nitrogen can be applied during the growing time.
+The best time to fertilize Orchid is during the Summer and Spring months.

 3. Do not feed an unhealthy Orchid

 If Orchids are unhealthy and weak, do not feed them.
 Do not overfeed Orchids.
 Notice if leaves are floppy and dark green, they are unhealthy.